 Fast Reaction is Critical

 Most of us want to believe that a mass shooting could never occur to us, but the truth is that a gunman could open fire in just about any public space.
-In 2015 alone, Shooting Tracker lists 296 mass shootings – and the year isn’t even over yet.
+In 2015 alone, The Gun Violence Archive lists 296 mass shootings.
 These shootings have occurred in schools, workplaces, shopping malls, movie theaters… So, unless you never go to public places, you could fall victim to an active shooter.

 Many people freeze up or panic when they are in an emergency situation.
 Every second counts and those split second decisions could mean the difference between life and death.
 This is why it is so critical that you react quickly if you should find yourself in a mass shooting situation.